-The 2014 to 2024 employment projections bring together several ongoing trends over the past few years: a growing health care sector, due in part to an aging population; continuing recovery from the Great Recession, particularly for the construction industry; and the need to replace workers due to retirements.
+The 2019 to 2029 employment projections bring together several ongoing trends over the past few years: a growing health care sector, due in part to an aging population; continuing strong growth in the Mid-Valley’s construction sector, which was hard hit during the Great Recession; and the need to replace workers due to retirements.

-The region’s private educational and health services sector is projected to add the most jobs (+5,600), followed by trade, transportation, and utilities (+3,200 jobs) and professional and business services, which will add 2,900 jobs.
+The region’s private educational and health services sector is projected to add the most jobs (+6,700 jobs), followed by trade, transportation, and utilities (+2,600 jobs) and professional and business services, which will add 2,400 jobs.

-Economic diversity in the Mid-Valley Workforce Area is demonstrated by the two very different occupational categories projected to have the most job openings in the region: service (18,000 openings), and professional (9,700 openings).
-Service occupations – which include jobs as varied as emergency services, pest control workers, and fast food cooks – generally pay lower wages and require lower levels of education.
-Professional occupations, which include web developers, engineers, and lawyers, tend to pay higher wages and require higher levels of education.
+Economic diversity in the Mid-Valley Workforce Area is demonstrated by the two different broad occupational categories projected to have the most job openings in the region: service occupations (90,400 openings), and administrative and support occupations (44,400 openings).
+Service occupations includes jobs as varied as emergency services, pest control workers, and fast food cooks.
+Administrative and support occupations include bookkeepers, customer service representatives, and receptionists.

-Health care and construction occupations tend to be the ones growing fastest, driven in large part by the aging population and recession-recovery trends noted earlier.
-Veterinary technicians, brick masons, CNC operators, and home health aides are the fastest-growing large occupations in the region.
+Health care occupations tend to be the ones growing fastest, driven in large part by the aging population.
+Physical therapist assistants, physician assistants, and nurse practitioners are among the fastest-growing occupations in the region.

-In terms of actual job counts though, retail salespersons, farmworkers, food preparation and serving workers, cashiers, and registered nurses are the five occupations with the most job openings anticipated by 2024.
-These are all large occupations, and they will all experience some openings due to economic growth, but many more due to the retirement or other departure of existing workers.
+In terms of actual job counts, farmworkers, retail salespersons, food preparation and serving workers, cashiers, and personal care and service workers, all other are the five occupations with the most job openings anticipated by 2029.
+These are all large occupations, and they will all experience some openings due to economic growth, but many more due to the retirement or other departures of existing workers.

-In addition to the 25,700 new jobs from businesses opening or expanding, the region’s employers will also need sufficiently trained workers for the 59,400 openings due to the need to replace those leaving occupations.
-With the exception of construction occupations, replacement openings will make up a majority of total job openings in all major occupational groups.
+In addition to the nearly 24,200 new jobs from businesses opening or expanding, the region’s employers will also need sufficiently trained workers for the more than 348,000 openings due to the need to replace those leaving occupations.
+Replacement openings will make up a majority of total job openings in all major occupational groups.

-Half (51%) of the projected job openings in the Mid-Valley will require some sort of education beyond high school in order for candidates to be more competitive in the hiring process.
-A bachelor's degree or higher will be needed for about 24 percent of the openings at the competitive level.
+Nearly half (46%) of the projected job openings in the Mid-Valley will require some sort of education beyond high school in order for candidates to be competitive in the hiring process.
+A bachelor's degree or higher will be needed for 19 percent of openings at the competitive level.

 Other Regional Projections

-Central Oregon and the Portland Metro area will record the fastest employment growth over the 10-year period, according to projections made by the Oregon Employment Department’s regional economists.
-The Portland tri-county area consisting of Multnomah, Washington, and Clackamas counties anticipates 15 percent employment growth by 2024.
-The Central Oregon region made up of Deschutes, Crook, and Jefferson counties expects employment gains of 16 percent.
-Harney and Malheur counties are expected to grow the slowest in the state, growing 3 percent by 2024.
+Central Oregon and the Portland tri-county area will record the fastest employment growth over the 10-year period, according to projections made by the Employment Department’s regional economists.
+The Portland tri-county area consisting of Multnomah, Washington, and Clackamas counties anticipates 11 percent employment growth by 2029.
+The Central Oregon region expects employment gains of 12 percent.
+Statewide, Oregon’s employment is projected to grow 9 percent from 2019 to 2029.